Programs and Services

 Therapy at LCCMH may include:

 Other therapeutic services may be offered as an adjunct to the primary therapy modality.
-These may include services such as Art, Music, Drama and Equine Assisted Therapy.
+These may include services such as Art, Music, and Drama.
 Please take a look at the link below or ask to talk with a Lapeer CMH therapist to find out more about our Equine Assisted Therapy called EAGALA.

 Peer Support Services